 During Child Protection Week 2019, Hon Simone McGurk MLA, Minister for Child Protection announced that the Department would partner with the Foster Care Association Western Australia (FCAWA) to review processes around recruitment, suitability and support mechanisms.
 This led to the development of the Foster Care Refresh project.

-Phase 2 consultation will seek feedback from community sector organisation (CSO) carers, in partnership with the Alliance for Children at Risk.
+Phase 1 and 2 of consultation is now complete.
+Phase 1 engaged with Departmental family and foster carers and phase 2 sought feedback from Community Sector Organisation (CSO) carers, in partnership with the Alliance for Children at Risk.

 A roundtable meeting was chaired by the Commissioner for Children and Young People on 14 February 2020.
 The meeting brought together foster carers and experts on family and foster care to consider the information gathered in phase 1, and to make recommendations to address gaps and improve the experience of carers and the children in their care.